Mobile-STEM/Carbo/README.md

 ## About

-CarbO is an augmented reality (AR) app that shows the journey of carbon molecules during the Carbon Cycle.
+Carb⟲ is an augmented reality (AR) app that shows the journey of carbon molecules during the Carbon Cycle.
 This application is intended to solve the abstractness problem in Biology because it can be difficult for students to understand how certain molecules, like carbon, play roles in our everyday world.

 ## Background